hinqiwame/cof-linux-patcher/README.md

 ## Patched files
 The patcher replaces several files to improve the Cry of Fear experience on Linux.
 Here's a summary of the modifications:
 1. `cof.exe` - Replaces the main game executable.
 [It is an official patch from Team Psyksckallar](https://www.moddb.com/games/cry-of-fear/downloads/cry-of-fear-crash-patch-for-64-bit-users).
-Uses x64 bit instead of x32, make the game generally much more stable.
+Uses x64 bit instead of x32, makes the game generally much more stable.
-2. `opengp32.dll` - Used for dynamic lighting.
+2. `opengp32.dll` - Used for dynamic lighting in the game.
 References to it are corrected in `/hw.dll` and `/cryoffear/cl_dlls/client.dll`.
 Wine may lack the `wglGetDefaultProcAddress` function.
 To address this, I've patched Cry of Fear's `opengl32.dll` by changing occurrences of `jne(75)` to `jmp(EB)` at the specific addresses:
 ```
 Address     To    From
 000066DB    EB    75